Q&A Resource: Question #1

 - 1 ripe banana, frozen

-- 1 tbsp dark chocolate chips, roughly chopped
+- 1 tablespoon dark chocolate chips, roughly chopped

 - a drizzle of natural peanut butter